magnusnissel/ARMCHAIR/README.md

  * Convert the extracted "article text" to XML files with the metadata as attributes
  * Compile multiple articles into larger files.
  * Gather and report information on the full monitor corpus (as well as the individual feed subcorpora), such as token lists and stylistic metrics
+ * Add/Edit the RSS feeds from a GUI (Currently a .csv file needs to be edited in the spreadsheet software of your choice, e.g. Miscrosoft Excel or LibreOffice Calc)

  ## Files ##e
  * rss_feeds.csv contains the RSS feeds from which to gather data.